What Are Complementary and Alternative Medicines and Therapies?

-Just like any medications you are taking, it is important to talk to your healthcare providers about any complementary health practices you are using or considering.
+Just like any medications you are taking, it is important to talk to your healthcare providers about any complementary or alternative health practices you are using or considering.
 This full picture of what you do to manage your health is important to ensure coordinated and safe care.
 Research has shown that the majority of patients do not discuss CAM with their healthcare providers8.

 CAM therapies that are used by some people with psoriasis include: